 Ad reviews are not exhaustive—we do not look at every page of your site.
 Instead, we review a sample of pages and report on ad experiences we find.
-(If your review status is “Warning" or “Failing,” you can see the violations we did find in the “What we found” column of the Report.)
+(If your review status is “Failing,” you can see the violations we did find in the “What we found” column of the Report.)
 When you submit your site for review, we again look at a new sample of pages, which means we may find ad experiences that we did not find on earlier reviews.

 The Ad Experience Report shows issues that affect any page up to and including your root domain.
 Note that submitting your site for review implements a review of the entire site domain, not just the subdomains for which you are registered.

 Learn more about your site’s domains and the Ad Experience Report.